Why Am I Not Losing Weight Even Though I Eat Healthy?

 This situation often starts with confusion.
 Then comes frustration.
-Finally, that quiet, deflating thought: maybe something is wrong with me.
+Then that quiet, deflating thought: maybe something is wrong with me.

-In our experience, that instinct is often correct.
+In my experience, that instinct is often correct.

 Weight Loss Isn't Just a Willpower Problem